-Jumper JP3: Clear CMOS Memory
+Jumper JP4: Clear CMOS Memory

-This jumper can clear the contents of the CMOS memory.
+Use this jumper to clear the contents of the CMOS memory.
 You may need to clear the CMOS memory if the settings in the Setup Utility are incorrect and prevent your mainboard from operating.
 To clear the CMOS memory, disconnect all the power cables from the mainboard and then move the jumper cap into the CLEAR setting for a few seconds.